kubernetes/test-infra/prow/getting_started_deploy.md

 * Choosing a kubectl context (and creating a cluster / getting its credentials if necessary)
 * Deploying prow into that cluster
-* Configuring github to send prow webhooks for your repos
+* Configuring GitHub to send prow webhooks for your repos.
+Please note that the absolute path to a personal access token should be specified.

 See the Next Steps section after running this utility.